S. Woodrow Sponaugle

-Solomon Woodrow Sponaugle (September 24, 1915 – April 30, 1967) was an American football and basketball coach.
+Solomon Woodrow Sponaugle (September 24, 1915 – April 30, 1967) was an American football, basketball, and track and field coach.

 Biography

-Sponaugle was born on September 24, 1915 in Marshall, West Virginia to William Okey Sponaugle and Emma Warner.
+Sponaugle was born on September 24, 1915, in Marshall, West Virginia, to William Okey Sponaugle and Emma Warner.
+He and his family moved to a farm near Hershey, Pennsylvania.
+Sponaugle graduated from Hershey High School in 1933, and then played football, basketball, and track and field at Franklin & Marshall College.

 Sponaugle served as the head football coach at Franklin & Marshall College in Lancaster, Pennsylvania.
 He held that position for 15 seasons, from 1948 until 1962.
-His coaching record at Franklin & Marshall was 59–58–6.
+His football coaching record at Franklin & Marshall was 59–58–6.
 He previously taught at a Lancaster County high school.

-Sponaugle died on April 30, 1967 in Lancaster, Pennsylvania after a long illness.
+Sponaugle died on April 30, 1967, at Lancaster General Hospital in Lancaster, Pennsylvania, after a long illness.